How to Animate Inertial Bounce Expressions in After Effects

 example projectexample projectexample project

-In our example, we have some elements broken out into individual elements, which makes it easier for us to animate them in a fun and interesting way.
+In our example, we have some leaf elements broken out into individual elements, which makes it easier for us to animate them in a fun and interesting way.
 We’re going to add a very subtle rotation to make them look as if they’re blowing in the wind.

 leaf elementsleaf elementsleaf elements

 Before we do that, though, let’s finish the layout.
-We’re going to duplicate these leaves and replace the other flat leaf elements in the image.
+We’re going to duplicate these leaves and replace the other leaf elements in the image.

 solo the leavessolo the leavessolo the leaves